crs4/bbmri-it-school-tutorials/tutorial-data-management/Data_Management_Tutorial.md

    $ git clone https://github.com/crs4/bbmri-it-school-tutorials.git
    ```

-2. Download the file Data_Management_Tutorial/omop.zip from https://space.crs4.it/s/JzzPC2wPGFiHR7y and extract the ZIP file in the `tutorial-data-management/01-Relational-databases` directory (i.e., the directory with the PostgreSQL's docker compose file)
+2. Download the file Data_Management_Tutorial/omop.zip from https://space.crs4.it/s/JzzPC2wPGFiHR7y and extract the ZIP file in the `tutorial-data-management/01-Relational-databases` directory (i.e., the directory with the PostgreSQL's docker compose file).
+The file omop.sql is extracted.

 3. Run the compose